Cover and variable degeneracy: Gallai type result

 Then each component of $G[D]$ is a GDP-tree. \end{theorem}

 Let $G$ be a graph and $(H, f)$ be a valued cover of $G$.
-The pair $(H, f)$ is {\bf minimal non-strictly $f$-degenerate} if $H$ has no strictly $f$-degenerate transversal, but $(H - X_{v}, f)$ has a strictly $f$-degenerate transversal for each $v \in V(G)$.
-In this section, we give some structural results on minimal non-strictly $f$-degenerate pair $(H, f)$.
+The pair $(H, f)$ is \textbf{minimal non-strictly $f$-degenerate} if $H$ has no strictly $f$-degenerate transversal, but $(H - X_{v}, g)$ has a strictly $g$-degenerate transversal for each $v \in V(G)$, where $g$ is the restriction of $f$ on $V(H) - X_{v}$.
+We will give some structural results on minimal non-strictly $f$-degenerate pair $(H, f)$.